intelligentnet/llmclient/README.md

 LATEST:
 -------

 0.1.5: Tidied up, refactored, common functionality over multiple LLMs created.
-Gemini and GPT working, Claude next 0.1.6: Anthropic Claude added.
+Gemini and GPT working, Claude next.

+0.1.6: Anthropic Claude added.
 Good quality answers but seems to get Overloaded/Rate Limited.

-0.1.8: Improved remote error detection and handling
+0.1.8: Improved remote error detection and handling.

+0.1.9: Add Mistral.
+This will be the extent of the remote interfaces for now, contact author if you need more.
+May contemplate making Llama available locally too.

+Next, apart from any refactoring, will be a web interfacei, which may or may not be made available as a service.
+Wrapping in other languages (Python, Java and C/C++ being the obvious ones).
+What is the demand?

 Introduction
 ------------